pouyabey/how-to-write-IT-Support-documents/templates/newworkstation-setup-checklist.md

 - Required software list is available
 - Network, printer, and access requirements are confirmed

+## Data Transfer

+If replacing an old computer:

+- Back up required files from the old device
+- Transfer documents, desktop files, and required folders
+- Transfer browser bookmarks if needed
+- Transfer Outlook signatures if needed
+- Verify transferred data with the user
+- Document any files that could not be transferred

 ## Setup Checklist

 Complete the following setup steps: